tokenn-com/ico/README.md

 ### Features

-Ownable - The owner if the Whitelist instance can transfer the ownership at any time to any other account.
+Ownable - The owner of the Whitelist instance is initially the account that deployed the Whitelist instance.
+The owner can transfer the ownership at any time to any other account.
+The owner does not need to be the same as that of the TokenSale instance.

 Mutability - Addresses can be added to or removed from a Whitelist instance by its owner at any time.

-Owner - Only the Whitelist instance’s owner is allowed to add/remove addresses to/from the whitelist.
-Initially, this will be the account who deployed the Whitelist instance, but ownership can be transferred later by the current owner to any other account.
-The owner does not need to be the same as of the TokenSale instance.

 Lifecycle - Whitelist’s behavior is invariant with respect to time.

-Constraints - Only the owner is allowed to add or remove addresses.
+Constraints - Only the owner is allowed to add or remove addresses to/from the whitelist.
 There are no time related restrictions on adding or removing entries.
 The TokenSale instance will read this set only during the crowdsale period.

 ## TokenSale

-When TokenSale is deployed it creates a new Token instance, thus becoming its owner.
+When TokenSale is deployed it creates a new TOKEN instance, thus becoming its owner.

 The following token related constants are defined:

-Amount of tokens minted in total | TOTAL_TOKENS_SUPPLY | E.g. 50 million (50000000e18 (~ 50M ×10 18  tokens)
+* TOTAL_TOKENS_SUPPLY - Amount of tokens minted in total.
+E.g. 50 million (50000000e18 (~ 50M ×10 18  tokens)
-Amount of tokens minted in favor of the _reward account on crowdsale finalization | REWARD_SHARE (old name BOUNTY_REWARD_SHARE) | E.g. 4.5 million (4500000e18 (~ 4.5M ×10 18  tokens))
+REWARD_SHARE (old name BOUNTY_REWARD_SHARE) - Amount of tokens minted in favor of the _reward account on crowdsale finalization.
+E.g. 4.5 million (4500000e18 (~ 4.5M ×10 18  tokens))
-Amount of tokens minted in favor of the _wallet account on crowdsale finalization | VESTED_TEAM_ADVISORS_ SHARE Amount of tokens minted in favor of the _wallet account on crowdsale finalization | COMPANY_SHARE Amount of tokens minted in favor of Locked instance on crowdsale finalization | LOCKED (formerly called NON_VESTED_TEAM_ADVISORS_SHARE) | E.g. 37.5 million (37500000e18 (~ 37.5M ×10 18  tokens))
+* VESTED_TEAM_ADVISORS_ SHARE - Amount of tokens minted in favor of the _wallet account on crowdsale finalization
+* COMPANY_SHARE - Amount of tokens minted in favor of the _wallet account on crowdsale finalization
+* LOCKED (formerly called NON_VESTED_TEAM_ADVISORS_SHARE) - Amount of tokens minted in favor of Locked instance on crowdsale finalization.
+E.g. 37.5 million (37500000e18 (~ 37.5M ×10 18  tokens))
+* UNISWAPPED (NEW) - Amount of tokens minted in favor of the Uniswapper instance on crowdsale finalization
-Maximum total amount of tokens minted in favor of PreSale buyers. | PRE_CROWDSALE_CAP | E.g. 0.5million (500000e18 (~ 0.5M ×10 18  tokens))
+* PRE_CROWDSALE_CAP - Maximum total amount of tokens minted in favor of PreSale buyers.
+E.g. 0.5million (500000e18 (~ 0.5M ×10 18  tokens))
-Maximum total amount of tokens bought by contributors during presale | PUBLIC_CROWDSALE_CAP | 7.5million (7500000e18 (~ 7.5M ×10 18  tokens))
+* PUBLIC_CROWDSALE_CAP - Maximum total amount of tokens that can be bought by contributors during crowdsale.
+E.g. 7.5million (7500000e18 (~ 7.5M ×10 18  tokens))
-Maximum total amount of tokens minted during pre-sale and crowdsale | TOTAL_TOKENS_FOR_CROWDSALE =  PRE_CROWDSALE_CAP  +  PUBLIC_CROWDSALE_CAP | E.g. 8million ( 8000000e18 (~  8M×10 18  tokens))
+* TOTAL_TOKENS_FOR_CROWDSALE ( =  PRE_CROWDSALE_CAP  +  PUBLIC_CROWDSALE_CAP) - Maximum total amount of tokens minted during pre-sale and crowdsale.
+E.g. 8million ( 8000000e18 (~  8M×10 18  tokens))

-Total supply
+### Total supply

 TOTAL_TOKENS_SUPPLY  == token.totalSupply
-TOTAL_TOKENS_FOR_CROWDSALE  = PRE_CROWDSALE_CAP + PUBLIC_CROWDSALE_CAP.
+TOTAL_TOKENS_FOR_SALE (previously called TOTAL_TOKENS_FOR_CROWDSALE) = PRE_CROWDSALE_CAP + PUBLIC_CROWDSALE_CAP.
-TOTAL_TOKENS_FOR_CROWDSALE  <=  TOTAL_TOKENS_SUPPLY
+TOTAL_TOKENS_FOR_SALE <=  TOTAL_TOKENS_SUPPLY
-TOTAL_TOKENS_SUPPLY  >=  REWARD_SHARE +  VESTED_TEAM_ADVISORS_SHARE +  NON_VESTED_TEAM_ADVISORS_SHARE +  COMPANY_SHARE +  TOTAL_TOKENS_FOR_CROWDSALE
+TOTAL_TOKENS_SUPPLY  >=  REWARD_SHARE +  VESTED_TEAM_ADVISORS_SHARE +  NON_VESTED_TEAM_ADVISORS_SHARE +  COMPANY_SHARE +  TOTAL_TOKENS_FOR_SALE + UNISWAPPER_SHARE

 ### Features

 Ownable - The owner of an TokenSale instance can transfer the ownership at any time to any other account.
+The initial owner of an TokenSale instance is the account who created/deployed it.
+The owner can:
+* transfer ownership at any time to any other account
+* mint  tokens  for  the  benefit  of  any  account  as  long as a) the crowdsale has not started yet, and b) the  total  will  not  exceed  the  presale  cap  (see  Constants:  PRE_CROWDSALE_CAP)
+* adjust the (tokens per wei) rate at any time to any non-zero value.
+* set the address of a deployed Locked instance
+* finalize the contract instance after the crowdsale has ended (and only if it wasn’t finalized already)

 Pausable - During the crowdsale (i.e. from start till end) the sale of tokens to investors can be halted or continued by the TokenSale instance’s owner.
 Pausing in other periods is possible but without any effects.

 Early buyers - During the crowdsale start, the amount of tokens a single investor can buy is capped (see Constants:  PERSONAL_CAP) E.g. PERSONAL_CAP = 2.5million (e.g. 2500000e18 (~ 2.5M ×10 18  tokens)).
 This is independent of if the contributor already received tokens due to presale minting.

-Total amount - The total amount of tokens that can be bought during crowdsale is capped (see Constants: TOTAL_TOKENS_FOR_CROWDSALE).
-If the last contributor tries to buy more tokens than are available, he/she will get the remaining ones (with respect to the cap) and his/her address along with the overpaid amount of ether will be stored for later refund.
+Total amount - The total amount of tokens that can be bought during crowdsale is capped (see Constants: TOTAL_TOKENS_FOR_SALE).
+If the last contributor tries to buy more tokens than are available, he/she will get the remaining ones (with respect to the cap) and his/her address along with the overpaid amount of Ether will be stored for later refund.
 These refunds will be paid out manually.

 Finalizable - After the end of crowdsale, the TokenSale instance has to be finalized to enable the free trade/transfer of tokens.
 This can be done solely by the owner, only after the crowdsale has ended, and only once.

-### Accounts/Roles

-Owner - the owner of an TokenSale instance is the account who created/deployed it.
-The owner can:
-* transfer ownership at any time to any other account
-* mint  tokens  for  the  benefit  of  any  account  as  long as a) the crowdsale has not started yet, and b) the  total  will  not  exceed  the  presale  cap  (see  Constants:  PRE_CROWDSALE_CAP)
-* adjust the (tokens per wei) rate at any time to any non-zero value.
-* set the address of a deployed Locked instance
-* finalize the contract instance after the crowdsale has ended (and only if it wasn’t finalized already)

 ## Wallet

-Crowdsale funds - This wallet (usually a multisig) will hold the crowdsale funds received during the crowdsale.
-The wallet address must be given when creating a TokenSale instance and cannot be changed afterwards.
+Crowdsale funds - This wallet (usually a multisig) will hold the crowdsale funds received during the crowdsale (as they are received by TokenSale instance).
+The _wallet address must be given when creating a TokenSale instance and cannot be changed afterwards.

 Tokens - When the crowdsale is finalized, NON_VESTED_TEAM_ADVISORS_SHARE, and COMPANY_SHARE will be minted for the benefit of the _wallet account.

 ## Reward Wallet

-When the crowdsale is finalized, a fixed amount of tokens from the rewards campaign (see Constants: sol: REWARD_SHARE) will be minted for the benefit of this account.
+Reward tokens - When the crowdsale is finalized, a fixed amount of tokens from the rewards campaign (see Constants: sol: REWARD_SHARE) will be minted for the benefit of this account.

 ## Token

 TOKEN is an ERC20 compliant token contract.
-TokenSale will become the TOKEN instance’s owner, therefore, the following sections refer to an TOKEN instance created and owned by an existing TokenSale instance.
+TokenSale will become the TOKEN instance’s owner, therefore, the following sections refer to a TOKEN instance created and owned by an existing TokenSale instance.
 Transferring the ownership of the TokenSale instance doesn’t affect the ownership of its assigned TOKEN instance (it will remain the crowdsale contract instance).

-Lifecycle
-During initialization, i.e. deployment, of a TokenSale instance, a paused TOKEN instance will be created, and the following state variables will be stored:
+Lifecycle - During initialization, i.e. deployment, of a TokenSale instance, a paused TOKEN instance will be created, and the following state variables will be stored:
 * start time of crowdsale period
 * end time of crowdsale period
 * wallet address